Viola Frey: Who Makes Originals, Ever?

-I first saw a piece of Viola Frey’s work at the Oakland Museum perhaps fifteen years ago, a large ceramic figure—maybe nine feet tall, a man in a suit.
+I first saw a piece of Viola Frey’s work at the Oakland Museum many years ago, a large ceramic figure—maybe nine feet tall, a man in a suit.
 The figure leaned forward stiffly, shoulders hunched up, and wore an aggressive, threatening expression.
-The encounter made a lasting impression which settled somewhere in a strangely equivocal inner space.
+The encounter made a lasting impression that settled somewhere in a strangely equivocal inner space.

-"Squeak (painter Squeak Carnwath) told you a little about me, I hope," I added after an awkward silence.
+"Squeak (Carnwath) told you a little about me, I hope," I added after an awkward silence.

 "That I publish a magazine and wanted to do an interview?"

 "Well, I wondered if I could come down and meet you and maybe we could a conversation."

 This little exchange left me with a mixture of feelings I wasn’t prepared for.
 Earlier I’d asked Squeak how she thought an interview with Frey might go.
 Now I recalled her brief hesitation before she responded.